ADL CLI

 ├── Taskfile.yml # Build, test, lint, run tasks

-├── Dockerfile # Rust-optimized container
+├── Dockerfile # Rust-optimised container

 ├── .adl-ignore # File protection